 entrepreneurs over the age of 50 are creating a significant impact on the landscape of small business: baby boomers born between 1946 – 1964 accounted for 54 percent of current small business owners and 43 percent of aspiring entrepreneurs.

-To get you started, here are the Top 5 NECESSARY Tasks you need to consider, as you take your big idea, based on a hobby or experience you have, along the path to business success.
+To get you started, here are the Top 5 NECESSARY Tasks you need to consider, as you take your big idea, based on your talent in a hobby you love, along the path to business success.
 Why do I say ‘necessary’?
 Because, as human beings, we rarely do anything that isn’t necessary.
 At least, in business.
 If you make it necessary, it gets done! #Truth

 Starting the Journey

-Understanding the Big Idea: we like to say you can’t ride two bicycles at once, so even if you have a dozen great ideas you want to turn into a business, pick just one and move forward with it.
+Understanding the BIG Idea: I like to say you can't ride two bicycles at once, so even if you have a dozen great ideas you want to turn into a business, be picky.
+Pick one to move forward with this year.

-The Foundation of Your Big Idea: What is it built on?
-Paperclips and sawdust?
-Or, honest research and consideration?
-Sometimes, we discover it’s the first and we have to work on the second to make the foundation stable and secure for you.
+The Foundation of Your BIG Idea: What are you building this big idea on: quicksand and rocky cliffs?
+Or, are you focused on honest research and education?
+Sometimes we discover it's the first two, and then we have to work harder on the second to make the foundation stable and secure for you.

-Your Big Idea Team: Who’s with you on this journey?
-It’s truly hard to go it alone, when you’re starting something new like a business in your second act.
-Gather friends and family and even former colleagues, and see who is willing to take this journey with you, maybe as a partner, but certainly as a sounding board.
+Your BIG Idea Team: Who's taking this journey with you?
+It's truly hard to go it totally alone.
+When you're starting something new like a business in your second act, you need all the help you can get.
+Gather friends and family, and even former colleague, and see who is willing to take this journey with you - as a partner, if you like, but certainly as a sounding board.

 Don’t Court Disaster!

 There are several important steps within each of these tasks that are NECESSARY for your success.
 Overlooking them could spell disaster.
 I know many of you are ready to go it alone, with your team.
-You don’t need us.
-But, many, many of you do need us.
+You don’t need me.
+But, many, many of you do need me.